-Downstairs, Harvest Restaurant delivered a full breakfast, characterized by fresh, crisp flavours and organic ingredients.
+Downstairs, Harvest Restaurant delivered a full breakfast, characterized by fresh, crisp flavors and organic ingredients.
 The restaurant concept is designed to pay homage to Kenya’s farming community, so the crates with cushions, extensive wood finishings, added earth tones and hard-to-miss wine cellar created the mood intended.
 My pick was always the same each morning – a piping hot cup of “Dhawa” – a Kenyan drink made from ginger, lemon, and honey, followed closely by my cappuccino fix, freshly made banana and strawberry crepes, a full English breakfast, and slices of fresh fruit.

 A relaxed Sunday afternoon took me to Hero Restaurant on the 9th floor, a swanky eatery at the intersection of design, fantasy, indulgence, and individuality.
-The menu was reminiscent of a comic book, packed full of a plethora of mocktail, cocktail and small yet filling bite options.
-Built as a speakeasy, with a discreet entrance and prohibition-style bar, the space invites guest to an experience that is a celebration of jubilant fan-fare; a place where all members of the community come together to share whatever they are compelled to over sumptuous meals.
+The menu was reminiscent of a comic book, packed full of a plethora of mocktails, cocktails, and small yet filling bite options.
+Built as a speakeasy, with a discreet entrance and prohibition-style bar, the space invites guests to an experience that is a celebration of jubilant fan-fare; a place where all members of the community come together to share whatever they are compelled to over sumptuous meals.
 Thought leaders, politicians, fashionistas, artists, and conservatives alike – will find their own spot of comfort at Hero, taking in the sounds unleashed by a resident DJ while sampling picks from the menu.

 Around Trademark Hotel